About the Initiative

-In the fall of 2018, the Toms River Regional School District will be asking the community to approve a Bond Referendum to repair and restore facilities at our eighteen school buildings, three outbuildings, and grounds across our 52 square mile district.
-Leading up to that date, it will hold frequent informational meetings and actively seek public feedback in order to craft the best proposal.
+In January of 2019, the Toms River Regional School District will be asking the community to approve a vote to repair and restore facilities at our eighteen school buildings, three outbuildings, and grounds across our 52 square mile district.
+During the 2017-2018 school year, informational town hall-style meetings were held and the projects discussed at public board meetings for the purpose of actively seeking public feedback in order to craft the best proposal.

-The referendum will pose a question on the ballot that would fund:
+The question on the ballot that will propose funding:

 repair and repaving of parking lots and driveways